-1. Introduction
+1 Introduction

 China's financial system, predominantly led by banks, has provided significant support for the stable and sustained development of the country's economy.
 Since the economic reform and opening up, China has pursued the reform of interest rate marketization, gradually relaxing interest rate controls and establishing a marketized interest rate system determined by supply and demand.
 The central bank uses monetary policy tools to guide market interest rates (Yi, 2021), progressively realizing the marketization of China's commercial banking system.
 These reforms have promoted the transformation and upgrading of commercial banking businesses.
-In recent years, three major events have reshaped China's banking deposit market: first, the digitalization of banks has significantly improved, with FinTech innovations like Yu'E Bao disrupting traditional deposit collection methods and forcing banks to upgrade their deposit business through digital technologies; second, the removal of deposit rate ceilings in 2015, have intensified competition among banks and fundamentally transformed the deposit business landscape; third, the implementation of the new asset management regulation in 2017 has redirected funds back to traditional deposits by constraining shadow banking activities.
+In recent years, shadow banking businesses that shift on-balance-sheet loan funds off-balance-sheet have developed rapidly, and the digitalization of banks has significantly improved.
+Mobile banking, digital branches, and internet lending, along with other digital financial technologies, are now widely used in various financial services.